Optical tomography: Fluorescence molecular tomography

 In fluorescence molecular tomography, the fluorescence signal transmitted through the tissue is normalized by the excitation signal transmitted through the tissue, and so many of the fluorescence tomography systems do not require the use of time-resolved or frequency domain data, although research is still ongoing in this area.
 Since the applications of fluorescent molecules in humans are fairly limited, most of the work in fluorescence tomography has been in the realm of pre-clinical cancer research.
 Both commercial systems and academic research have been shown to be effective in tracking tumor protein expression and production, and tracking response to therapies.

 Confocal diffuse tomography

 Confocal diffuse tomography uses a powerful laser to illuminate a sample through a scattering medium, followed by deconvolution with a calibrated diffusion operator to estimate a volume without the effects of diffusive scattering and subsequent application of a confocal inverse filter to recover the sample image.

+Confocal time-of-flight diffuse optical tomography

+Confocal time-of-flight diffuse optical tomography combines concepts from both time-of-flight and confocal diffuse optical tomography (DOT).